 7 Signs of an Unhealthy Relationship

 These relationship tips are inspired by Elizabeth Gilbert’s experience of being addicted to a man, which she describes in Eat Pray Love.

-“Soon you start craving that intense attention, with the hungry obsession of any junkie,” Gilbert writes in Eat, Pray, Love.
+“Soon you start craving that intense attention, with the hungry obsession of any junkie,” Gilbert writes.
 “When the drug is withheld, you promptly turn sick, crazy and depleted.
 Next stage finds you skinny and shaking in a corner, certain only that you would sell your soul or rob your neighbors just to have that thing even one more time.”

 “Meanwhile, the object of your adoration has become repulsed by you.
 He looks at you like someone you’ve never met before, much less someone he once loved with high passion.”

 Gilbert’s relationship wasn’t just unhealthy — it was addictive.

 1. Unrealistic expectations of your partner

 You think he’ll solve your self-esteem, body image, family, and work problems – not to mention your financial woes and spiritual blockages.
 You believe the “right relationship” or the “perfect man” will make everything better.